 - Assessment of Language Competence Certificates

-‘Designed to celebrate and enhance the learning of Languages in Australia, New Zealand and the Asia-Pacific region.
-The program is an initiative of the Australian Multicultural Foundation, in collaboration with ACER.
-The skills testing program includes listening and reading comprehension tasks in a multiple choice format designed to be both challenging and to enable all students to experience success.’
+‘An initiative of the Australian Multicultural Foundation, in collaboration with ACER.
+Includes listening and reading comprehension tasks in a multiple choice format designed to be both challenging and to enable all students to experience success.’

 - Community Languages Australia

-‘Carrying out a number of crucial roles in the creation, maintenance, and profile of Australia’s over 1 000 community language schools, who provide language maintenance in 69 languages to in excess of 100 000 school age children.’
+‘Carrying out a number of crucial roles in the creation, maintenance, and profile of Australia’s over 1 000 community language schools’.

 - Language Book Centre

-Primary and Secondary catalogues of books for multiple languages.
+Primary and Secondary catalogues of books on multiple languages.